 It was only a few days later though that I noticed that not only were my posts receiving less engagement, I was also losing followers too.

-After searching through each hashtag, looking for my posts, I concluded that I had in fact been shadow banned only a few days after that reported post had been taken down.
+After searching through each hashtag, and looking for my posts, I concluded that I had in fact been shadow banned only a few days after that reported post had been taken down.

 Since then I have been overly strict on the content that I post on my Instagram accounts, and am hoping that it’s the last time I get restricted!